Here’s a fun ninja craft for kids to make! Use balloons to create squishy stress balls that look like ninjas.

 - Ballpoint pen

-Step 1: Fill a baggie with 3/4 cup of flour.
-Twist the baggie to close, and squeeze out as much air as possible.
+Step 1: Fill a baggie with 3/4 cup of flour (or play dough).
 Filling a baggie is SO much easier than trying to stuff a balloon with flour!
-We saw this tip on Tip Junkie from a link in Red Ted Art’s post, and it made the job so much easier.
+We saw this tip on Tip Junkie from a link in Red Ted Art’s juggling balls post, and it made the job so much easier.

 They boys have been carrying their ninja balls everywhere.
 They are fun to squish and squeeze and then shape them back into balls again.

 These ninja balls would make great gifts or party favors!
 They were very inexpensive, and quick to put together (5 min. per ball once we got the process down).